mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 Problem: How do we take raw oxygen values from a sensor that sat in a tidepool collecting continuous data for three months straight and turn all that dissolved oxygen data into a clear picture that shows us what copepods experience on a daily and nightly basis?

 Let's start with the data.
-After reading my data into R using:
+After reading the data into R using:

 ```r
 datum.SH <- read.table(file="SH_pool3_30JUN-27SEP_Full.txt", header = F, strip.white = T, skip =9, sep=",")
 ```

-We can take a look at the data after I rename the columns with friendlier labels.
+We can take a look at the data after we rename the columns with friendlier labels.

 ```r
  # change column names